Tax Debt Relief: Relieve IRS Debts From Taxes

 Who is eligible for the program?

-IRS debt relief is for those with a debt of $50,000 or less.
-Tax debt forgiveness is available if your solo income is below $100,000, or $200,000 for married couples.
+IRS debt relief is for those with $50,000 or less debt.
+For married couples, tax debt forgiveness is available if their solo income is below $100,000 or $200,000.
 You can also apply for the IRS debt forgiveness program if you’re self-employed and have experienced at least a 25% loss of income.

-In order to find out if you’re eligible for the IRS debt forgiveness program, your case needs to be examined.
+Your case needs to be examined to determine your IRS debt forgiveness program eligibility.
 Tax debt forgiveness will be calculated according to your unique circumstances, along with a payment plan.
-There are several options for IRS debt forgiveness.
+There are several options for reducing debts to the IRS.

 How does the forgiveness plan work?

-You will need to apply for tax debt relief and be accepted into an IRS debt forgiveness program.
+You must apply for tax debt relief and be accepted into an IRS debt forgiveness program.
 You must then agree to the terms of your IRS debt forgiveness program.
-In order to monitor your tax debt forgiveness, the IRS will continually assess your financial situation.
-You will be given an IRS debt forgiveness payment plan to pay off the full or amended amount in a lump sum or installments.
+The IRS will continually assess your financial situation to monitor your tax debt forgiveness.
+You will be given an IRS debt forgiveness payment plan to pay off the total or amended amount in a lump sum or installments.

-To find out if you’re eligible for tax debt relief get in touch with a professional tax relief company such as Clean Slate Tax.
+To find out if you’re eligible for relief from taxation, contact a professional tax relief company such as Clean Slate Tax.
 Our friendly team will be able to provide you with more information on the IRS debt forgiveness program.
-We understand that when it comes to IRS tax debt forgiveness every case is different.
+We understand that every case is different regarding IRS tax debt forgiveness.
 If you’d like to see if you’re eligible for IRS debt forgiveness, contact us today for a free case review.